-The first patent for a fast-acting dust explosion suppression system was in 1912 in Germany.
+The first patent for a fast acting dust explosion suppression system was is 1912 in Germany.
 It was called the "rapid dry powder extinguisher."
-Both the British and Germans realized during World War II that most of their total losses of aircraft were from fires.
-Fast-acting extinguishers were developed, using pressurized extinguishers with very large discharge orifices, and equipped with quick-release valves operated by explosive charges.
+Both the British and Germans realized in World War II that most of their total losses of aircraft were from fires.
+Fast acting extinguishers were developed using pressurized extinguishers with very large discharge orifices, and equipped with quick release valves operated by explosive charges.
 These same features apply to today's automatic extinguishing systems.
-The detectors may be pressure-sensitive detectors, or ultraviolet or infrared detectors.
+The detectors may be pressure sensitive detectors, or ultraviolet or infrared detectors.
 In the past, halogenated agents were used in extinguishing systems.
-Today, due to environmental issues, powdered extinguishing agents are typically in use.
+Today, due to environmental issues, dry chemical and halon alternative extinguishing agents are typically in use.